Margiett/ios-types-variables-logic-operations-lab-2/README.md

 What are the differences between Double and Int in the numbers they can represent and how they store them?

+The Answer:
+A double is a precision, a floating point value type and a Inte is a sign of interger a value type.
 ***
 ## Question 2

 What are the differences between Float and Double?

+The Answer:

+The difference between a Float and a Double is that a float is a "Single precision" and a double is a precision it can be more than one.
 ***

 ## Question 3